 2- Harvest, Vinification and Maturation

-For our reds, the optical sorting of the harvest was essential in order to put only the healthiest and ripest grapes in the vat.
+For our reds, the harvest is healthy, and optical sorting of the grapes has enabled us to remove the wilted grapes and put only the healthiest, ripest grapes into vats.

-After a 5-day cold maceration, the alcoholic fermentation was gentle and regular without too much punching down, essentially pumping over to gently extract the best tannins.
-After a vatting period of almost 20 days, the wines were then placed into oak barrels to complete their maturation on the lees.
+After 5 days’ cold prefermentation maceration, alcoholic fermentation was gentle and regular, without too much punching of the cap, essentially pumping over to gently extract the highest-quality tannins.
+After vatting for almost 20 days, the wines were then transferred to oak barrels for ageing on lees.

-The Chardonnay was harvested quickly (in 5 days).
-After manual sorting, pressing and settling, the alcoholic fermentation took place in the barrel for 10 to 15 days depending on the terroir.
-Aged on lees, the stirring of the lees is done on a case by case basis, each cuvée being unique.
+For the Chardonnays, after manual sorting, pressing and settling, alcoholic fermentation took place in barrel for 10 to 15 days, depending on the terroir.
+Lees stirring is considered on a case-by-case basis, as each cuvée is unique.

 3- Tasting

-This 2021 vintage will delight the palate from its youth and will reach its peak in 4 to 5 years.
+This 2022 vintage will delight the palate in its youth and reach its peak in 4 to 5 years.

 I would like to receive wine suggestions from Château de Meursault